gokg4/go-crypt-cli/README.md

 *   **Markdown Export:** Save the details of a cryptocurrency to a markdown file.
 *   **Interactive UI:** A user-friendly interface built with Bubble Tea.

+## How It Works

+The application fetches cryptocurrency market data from the [CoinGecko API](https://www.coingecko.com/en/api).
+The data is then displayed in a table format.
+When a user selects a cryptocurrency, the application fetches the coin's description and displays it in a detailed view.
+The user can then save this information to a markdown file.

 ## Getting Started

 ### Prerequisites